Digital-Grinnell/yeager-collection/README.md

 # Yeager-Renfrow Oral Histories

-This repo was constructed from a [cb-oralhistory](https://github.com/Digital-Grinnell/cb-oralhistory) fork of the original https://github.com/CollectionBuilder/cb-oralhistory project COMBINED with elements of [CollectionBuilder base repo](https://github.com/Digital-Grinnell/grinnell-college-base-CB) (with Grinnell College specifics) that was itself derived from a CB experiment housed in https://github.com/Digital-Grinnell/black-library-CB-CSV-experiment.
+This repo was constructed from a [cb-oralhistory](https://github.com/GrinnellCollegeLibraries/cb-oralhistory) fork of the original https://github.com/CollectionBuilder/cb-oralhistory project COMBINED with elements of [CollectionBuilder base repo](https://github.com/Digital-Grinnell/grinnell-college-base-CB) (with Grinnell College specifics) that was itself derived from a CB experiment housed in https://github.com/Digital-Grinnell/black-library-CB-CSV-experiment.

-The documentation below the [cb-oralhistory](#cb-oralhistory) and [CollectionBuilder-CSV](#collectionbuilder-csv) headings are specifc to the original repos and preserved here for reference only.
+The documentation below the [cb-oralhistory](#cb-oralhistory) and [CollectionBuilder-CSV](#collectionbuilder-csv) headings are specific to the original repos and preserved here for reference only.

-## Yeager-Renfrow Oral Histories Resources
+## Yeager Collection

 | Link | Description |
 | ---  | ---         |